mopinion/mopinion-sdk-ios/README.md

 `$ npm install`

-Now you can install everything with Cocoapods with a `Podfile` like this (assuming the `node_modules` folder is in the same location as your `Podfile`):
+Now you can install everything with Cocoapods with a `Podfile` like this (assuming the `node_modules` folder is in the same location as your `Podfile`) for Xcode 10:

 ```ruby
 platform :ios, '9.0'